1nVitr0/.dotfiles/README.md

 You can then add your own profiles and keep them updated in your own repositories.
 You should only edit dotfiles in your profile directories to maintain peak updatability with the original version.

-Updating to the upstream version can be done through the default git worklfow:
+Updating to the upstream version can be done through the default git workflow:

 ```
 git merge upstream/main